 "Suck a brick, old bat!"
 Sakura shouted back as she kept running.
 Normally, she wouldn't be so rude but today was proving to be exceptional in annoying her.
 "I'm really going to catch it!"

-Ah, finally!
-The academy gates came into view and Sakura could see the other kids filing inside.
+As she slid around the last corner, the academy gates came into view and Sakura could see the other kids filing inside.
 The orientation was over, but class hadn't started yet.
-The young girl ducked under a man carrying two-by-four's and hopped over a concrete mixer.
+She ducked under a man carrying two-by-four's and hopped over a concrete mixer.
 Everything in the universe was trying to make her late, but Sakura wouldn't let it.
 Not today, dammit!
-Just as the front door was closing, she slid her foot in, surprising the Chunin that was standing there.
+Just as the front door was closing, she shoved her foot in, surprising the chunin that was standing there.

 Sakura blushed.
 "Maybe a little," she responded, holding up her fingers to indicate how much.
-"What was all that, though?
-Are we building something?"
+"What is all that outside, though?" glancing over her shoulder at the mess out front

 "Iruka-san will be explaining all of that in class.
 It's going to be pretty busy around here for a few days," the teacher explained.
+His eyes lit for a moment.
 "And it'll be exciting for you students as well."

 The class was full by the time Sakura found a seat and she was forced to sit at the back.
-Fortunately, Iruka hadn't started yet as he was still scolding Naruto for some reason.
-Given how bad a tongue-lashing the boy was getting, it had to have been impressive.
+Fortunately, Iruka hadn't started yet thanks to Naruto getting yet another lecture up front.
+Given how bad the tongue-lashing was, whatever he had done to deserve it must have been impressive.

-"Now that the distractions are over," Iruka began, glaring at Naruto while he did so, "I can properly welcome you all to, hopefully, your last year here.
-For some of you, graduation will be next year, but I hope that you all can pass next summer."
+"Now that the distractions are over," Iruka began, glaring the back of Naruto's head as he skulked back to his seat, "I can properly welcome you all to, hopefully, your last year here.
+For some of you graduation will be next year, but I hope that you all can at least by pass next summer."

 Suddenly, a loud clamor from outside interrupted Iruka's speech.
 The children all began talking and looking out the windows, forcing the instructor to bang a yardstick on the top if his desk to get back their attention.